 - While good sexual events are among the strongest positive events for most people, a single negative sexual event can wipe out all good events.

-- Negative attitudes and distress early in marriage correlates with higher levels of divorce later, but good events do not correlate to less divorce.
+- Negative attitudes and distress early in marriage correlate with higher levels of divorce later, but good events do not correlate to less divorce.

 - Sexual dysfunction has a greater effect on the marriage than good sex.

 In short, the bad we do to our spouse has a huge effect, and it stays with them a long time.
-The good we do has only a minor effect, and is quickly forgotten.
-If you want a solid marriage, you must do two things:
+The good we do has a smaller effect and is quickly forgotten.
+If you want a solid marriage you must do two things: